 Download the PDF version: COVID Guidance Dine In Restaurants.pdf

 Precise information about the number and rates of COVID-19 by industry or occupational groups, including among critical infrastructure workers, is not available at this time.
 There have been multiple outbreaks in a range of workplaces, indicating that workers are at risk of acquiring or transmitting COVID-19 infection.
+Thus it is necessary for COVID-19 industry guidance to be provided.
 Examples of these workplaces include long-term care facilities, prisons, food production, warehouses, meat processing plants, and grocery stores.

 As stay-at-home orders are modified, it is essential that all possible steps be taken to ensure the safety of workers and the public.